Jankaz2/explodejobs/README.md

 # ExplodeJobs

-This repository is only a description of what is the [explodejobs.pl](https://explodejobs.pl).
+This repository is only a description of what the [explodejobs.pl](https://explodejobs.pl) is.
 The code is stored in private repository hosted on Gitlab.

 ## 1. What is [explodejobs.pl](https://explodejobs.pl)